-They sell rechargeable batteries for a long time.
-Only since a year or so they sell IKEA Ladda with a simple white and a beige design.
-Please note that the earlier versions with green and silver are made in China.
+IKEA has sold rechargeable batteries for many years.
+Only since 2016 or so have they sold the IKEA Ladda brand, sporting a simple white or tan/beige design.
+Please note that the earlier versions, colored green and silver, are made in China.

 AA: article nr: 703.038.76

 These appear similar to the Pro version of Eneloops.
 There is no product code besides its article number.
 Made in Japan definitely indicates FDK factory, as there is only one LSD NiMH factory in Japan.
 It isn't clear what generation they are.
 White colored.